greenelab/deep-review/sections/04_study.md

 have been convolutional-based, as summarized in [@tag:Zeng2016_convolutional].
-[@tag:Lanchantin2016_motif] introduced several new convolutional and recurrent neural network models for predicting TFBSs, which showed improvements on the baseline datasets.
+[@tag:Lanchantin2016_motif] introduced several new convolutional and recurrent neural network models for predicting TFBSs, which showed improvements over other deep learning models on the dataset from [@tag:Alipanahi2015_predicting].
 It is also important to note that DNA sequence tasks are fundamentally different than natural language tasks, and thus the models should be adapted from traditional deep learning models in order to account for such differences.
 For example, motifs may appear in either strand of a DNA sequence, resulting in two different forms of the motif (forward and reverse complement) due to complementary base pairing.